abhinavsp0730/Dukaan-Prototype/README.md

 ## Optimization using caching mechanism
 Suppose there's a sale in a particular day  in a vendor's dukaan shop.
 In this day the website is going to face high amount of traffic and this is gonna cause heavy load in the backend. \
 When customers visits the vendor's unique link for buying products. \
-Then for each visit of the client django is going to do costly query in the db and then going to generate the desired page everytime.
+Then for every visit, django is creating same response again and again.
 Because of this the throughput of the \
 server is gonna be decrease drastically.
 Let's test throughput speed by bursting 100 requests in the vendor's unique link(I have already populated the db with dummy data)
 \